maldil/ICSE2022_ArtifactEvaluation/README.md

 ##  2. Public dataset

 We present the data which was generated by the above evaluated tools i.e., R-CPATMiner and RefactoringMiner.
 The dataset is generated by running the tools over 1000 open source machine learning projects.
 The project list is specified in this [file](https://github.com/mlcodepatterns/mlcodepatterns.github.io/blob/main/selected-repos.csv).
-Reviewers can use the aforementioned tools to renew all of the data by amending the: 1) 'selected-repos.csv' file, to produce code change patterns, and 2) 'repo data.csv' to infer refactorings.
-Reviwers must download [type information](https://github.com/mlcodepatterns/PythonTypeInformation) to the 'TYPE REPO' directory, as stated in Sections 1.b and 1.c.
+Reviewers can use the aforementioned tools to renew all of the data by amending the: 1) `selected-repos.csv` file, to produce code change patterns, and 2) `repo data.csv` to infer refactorings.
+Reviewers must download [type information](https://github.com/mlcodepatterns/PythonTypeInformation) to the `TYPE REPO` directory, as stated in Sections 1.b and 1.c.
 We do not expect the reviewers to use the tools on this dataset because it takes a long time to finish and cannot be done in under 30 minutes.

 * **Dataset 1:** R-CPATMiner generated 28,323 code change patterns which is publicly available in this link https://mlcodepatterns.github.io/icse_sp8/directory.html.
 * **Dataset 2:** We manually analyzed 2,500 most popular code change patterns and presented 22 code change patterns in the paper.
 The dataset is available in https://mlcodepatterns.github.io/summary_icse/pattern_summary_final_v1.html.